-Consumer price index (CPI) The measure of inflation based on prices in a basket of goods and services.
-Consumption expenditure Expenditure on goods and services, including salaries, which are used up within a short period of time, usually a year.
+Consumer price index (CPI) The measure of inflation based on prices in a basket of goods and services. within a short period of time, usually a year.

 Contingency reserve An amount set aside, but not allocated in advance, to accommodate changes to the economic environment and to meet unforeseeable spending pressures.